orzMaster/Tera_Emulator_v1xxx/README.md

 			-[./asc] ads continentId to [toStartAreasList] [only when server is stopped , not running] -[./close] close client by entityId

+	v1050
+		new chat commands:
+			-[./drop %itemid%] drops item in world with not owner -[./cleardp] clear all drop from current arrea -[./setlevel] <-
+			-[./savedb] saves all new changes to db unequip/equip items works [not tested fro skins] resoved inventory-profile bug.

 	still a WIP, so...